 Composition required the ability to compose a story and comprehension means how much of what you read did you comprehend?
 It’s really just another word for ‘understand’.

 We certainly understood and can recall one of our favourite infants stories entitled ‘The Rolling Plum’.
 How worried we were as the plum rolled up and down hills to escape the clutches of a group of children in pursuit.
 Fortunately, the plum survived.

 The Rolling Plum was a story in The Open Road to Reading, a 2nd Grade reader published by NSW Department of Education through the 1950s and 1960s.
-Open Road to Reading (2019-28)
+View a reading of The Rolling Plum on YouTube (5:42min).
+Collection record – Open Road to Reading (2019-28)